RomanEmreis/volga-docs/docs/getting-started/route-params.md

 }
 ```
 ## Testing the Route
-In the curly brackets, we described the `GET` route with a `name` parameter, so if we run requests over the Web API it will call the desired handler and pass an appropriate `name` as a route parameter.
+In the curly brackets, we described the `GET` route with a `name` parameter, so if we run requests over the Web API it will call the desired handler and pass an appropriate `name` value as a function argument.

 Using the `curl` command, you can test the above configuration:
 ```bash